PASA's 17th Annual Farming for the Future Conference

 Nearly 2,000 people from 39 states and 8 countries attended this year's successful conference.
 It was such a whirlwind event that I took very few pictures.
 The Everything Small Ruminants pre-conference track was sold out.
 Sheep & goat farmers learned about nutrition, managing pasture & browse, sustainable sheep farming, fiber production, managing parasites and my personal favorite, prescribed grazing which was presented by Kathy Voth of Livestock for Landscapes.

 Dr. Steve Hart from Langston University's E (Kika) de la Garza Institute for Goat Research gave a demonstration on how to prepare and read your own fecal tests for parasite egg counts using a McMasters slide.
-Dr. tatiana Luisa Stanton from Cornell University's Extension gave an informative presentation about managing goats and sheep on pasture and browse.

 One of the funnest parts of the conference this year was the entertainment on Thursday evening.
 Adrienne Young, a very talented singer & musician from Nashville.
 On Saturday night after the conference, I had a chance to sit down and talk with Adrienne and her boyfriend about their beliefs in and dedication to sustainable agriculture.